 There are two other ways to test for a peanut allergy in a doctor’s office.
 One of them is through what doctors call a skin prick test.
 “A small amount of the protein is put on your arm or back and you’re pricked,” Collins explains.

-Then, of course, there’s old fashioned bloodwork.
+Then, of course, there’s old-fashioned bloodwork.
 What kid doesn’t love to have their blood drawn?!
-If you’re going for this, may we suggest a post-doctor visit treat —for mommy and child.
+If you’re going for this, may we suggest a post-doctor visit treat — for parent and child.
 You can test for allergies through a blood test called the RAST test or immunofluorescence test.
 The test checks the blood for antibodies that will indicate whether the person has an allergy.

-Lee says that it’s important to remember that when it comes to allergy testing, you are only going to see results if the allergy is life-threatening.
+Lee notes it’s important to remember that when it comes to allergy testing, you are only going to see results if the allergy is life-threatening.

 How do you treat a peanut allergy?